Quantalab/Xf-NPlants-2018/README.md

 predictors --> "Inputs of each model

 ````

-Classification and machine learning algorithms
+Classification and machine learning algorithms:

 ````
 The basic parameter tunning for the support vector machine (SVM)